Add some spice to your life with these curry recipes!

 I could eat shrimp korma every night!

-The succulent shrimp are braised in yogurt and dunked in a lavish sauce.
+This succulent shrimp dish is braised in yogurt and dunked in a lavish sauce.
 It’s rich and creamy, but mild on the heat.

 What it doesn’t go easy on is the flavor!

-Between all the spices, aromatic pastes, and caramelized onions, this curry has a lot going on.
+Between all the spices, aromatics, and caramelized onions, this comfort food has a lot going on.